About Manaslu Larke Pass Trek - 16 Days

 The less crowded trail to Larke Pass Region

 During the trek, you come across many isolated settlement areas.
-Manaslu trek receives fewer people than other trekking paths in Nepal, such as Everest Base Camp Trek, Annapurna Circuit Trek, Langtang Circuit Trek, and Poon Hill Trek, due to government restrictions and less popularity.
+Manaslu trek receives fewer people than other trekking paths in Nepal, such as Everest Base Camp, Annapurna Circuit, Manaslu Circuit, and Poon Hill Trek, due to government restrictions and less popularity.